Frequently Asked Questions

 For overnight boarding - check in and check-out is anytime during our lobby hours.
 We do appreciate a call or email with an estimated time so that we can have your pet's belongings ready.

 Can I tour the facility?

 Yes!
-We offer tours of our facility every day of the week between the hours of 9 a.m- 11am and 1pm-5pm as the early morning and evening hours can be quite busy with arrivals, departures, cleaning, outdoor potty sessions, and feeding.
-Lunch and daycare resting hours are between 11am-1pm.
+We offer tours of our facility every day of the week between the hours of 9 a.m- 11am and 2pm-5pm as the early morning and evening hours can be quite busy with arrivals, departures, cleaning, outdoor potty sessions, and feeding.
+Lunch and daycare resting hours vary between 1230pm-230pm.